starovoitovs/starovoitovs.github.io/_posts/2022-11-17-deep-solver-for-fbsde-with-jumps.markdown

 In this article we elaborate on the deep solver we came up with the colleagues from HU Berlin for the solution of the stochastic control problem including jumps, as part of the [Helmholtz GPU Hackathon 2022](https://www.aicampus.berlin/event/helmholtz-gpu-hackathon-2022).
 Generally, any stochastic control problem can be rewritten as a forward-backward SDE (FBSDE), presenting an alternative to the dynamic programming approach with Hamilton-Jacobi-Bellman equations.
 Such systems are widespread in mathematical finance, arising in pricing of contingent claims, risk management problems and calculations of value adjustments (xVA) to account for the counterparty risk.
 In this article, we extend the [deep FBSDE solver](https://link.springer.com/article/10.1007/s40304-017-0117-6) by E, Han and Jentzen, by making a deep ansatz for the control process $R$ corresponding to jumps, by analogy with the deep ansatz by E et al. for the control process $Z$ corresponding to the diffusive part.

-> The code for this article can be found on [github](https://github.com/starovoitovs/deepfbsde).

 ## Stochastic control problem

 We look at the stochastic control problem, where we denote forward dynamics by $X_t$ and control process by $u_t$.
 In our setup, the forward dynamics involves jumps and is written as follows: